Essential guide to comparing electricity

 7. Have an exit strategy.
 Some plans still come with a fee for leaving.
 You’ll want to know this upfront!

 8. Make sure your solar is valued.
 If your solar export isn’t included in the calculation then you won’t be able to work out the best plan.
-Be wary of just looking at big feed-in tariffs because these plans have higher usage and supply costs.
-Compare the total cost when you add up the supply charges, usage costs and take away any solar feed-in tariff you’ll earn on your solar exports.
+Also be wary of just looking at big feed-in tariffs because these plans have higher usage and supply costs.
+Compare the total cost when you add up supply charges, usage costs and take away any solar feed-in tariffs you’ll earn on your solar exports.
 You can read more about how to find the best electricity deal for solar.

 9. Include any concessions.
 Different concession schemes operate in each state.
 You will find some retailers deduct your concession first then apply the plan’s discount to what’s left.
 How the discount is applied can really reduce what you might save.

 10. Explore Green options.
 If it’s important to you it’s easy to review options including Green Power or Carbon Offset plans.

 If you’re serious about finding a good deal you may want to read a little more about each tip.

 1. Know how much electricity you use.